roddicki/phonegap-360video-player/README.md

 This is a Phonegap / Cordova 360 mp4 video player for Android and iOS.
 This project adds some simple HTML5 / JavaScript functionality to 360 video playback.

 Adapted from https://github.com/borismus/webvr-boilerplate.
-This project uses three.js and webvr.
+This project uses three.js and WebVR.
 It also uses the WebVR UI project to render the UI to enter VR and magic window modes.